Study and work abroad coronavirus FAQs

 To suspend your studies you need to contact your Course Leader and the MyPort Information Hub for a Suspension Form.
 You should complete this fully and return it to the Hub, including the reason for suspending your studies and the date you want to return.
 Your Course Leader will need to sign off the Suspension Form if the suspension is agreed.

 Suspension is a temporary break in study, sometimes referred to as interrupting and must be agreed by the University.
 For further information, please refer to our withdraw, suspend or transfer guidelines.

 Please note that while your studies are suspended you won’t have access to any University facilities such as the library or your computer account (although your University email address will remain active).

 There are financial implications in suspending your studies.
 You’ll be charged a resumption fee when you return to your studies.
 Refer to the Tuition Fee Policy for these details.

-We are unfortunately unable to accommodate online access to students nominated to all other departments.
-Please make contact with your home university to explore your options.
+If for any reason you are unable to travel, please make contact with your home university to explore your options.

 We are able to offer the opportunity for you to access most of our modules online.
 You can contact us directly at email@example.com.
 We will liaise with you and your home university to make the necessary arrangements.